List of heads of state of Finland: Russian Empire (1809–1917)

-Interim period 1917–1919
+Interim period (1917–1919)

-During the interregnum from the fall of Nicholas II to the end of the Finnish Civil War in spring 1918, sovereignty in Finland was exercised by the Finnish Parliament and, until the October Revolution and the declaration of independence, the Russian interim government.
-After the civil war, regents (valtionhoitaja) were appointed by the parliament and a new king elected.
+During the interregnum from the abdication of Nicholas II to the end of the Finnish Civil War in spring 1918, sovereignty in Finland was exercised by the Finnish Parliament and the Russian provisional government.
+After the October revolution, the Finnish Parliament declared itself the sole repository of supreme power on 15 November 1918.
+The declaration of independence was given a few days later.
+After the Finnish Civil War, a regent (valtionhoitaja) was appointed by the parliament as a temporary head of state.
+Prince Frederick Charles of Hesse was elected as the King of Finland on 9 October 1918, but he never took office and renounced the throne on 14 December 1918.

-In May 1918, President Woodrow Wilson stated that the U.S. “shall be willing to recognize the Republic of Finland only when she shows that she is not controlled by Germany, as she now seems to be".